Dr Simon Hayes

 Teaching interests

-I have a broad range of teaching interests and a passion for practical engineering education (One reason that I was on the organising committee of a conference with that name (https://sites.google.com/sheffield.ac.uk/pee/home)).
-In my role as Director of Aerospace Engineering I want to make this a fundamental part of the course at all levels, and to that end have introduced group design projects in years 1, 2 and 3 of the course.
+I have a broad range of teaching interests and a passion for practical engineering education (One reason that I was on the organising committee of a conference with that name).
+In my role as previous role as Director of Aerospace Engineering I made practical engineering a fundamental part of the course at all levels, and introduced group design projects in years 1, 2 and 3 of the course.
+This has continued with my move to postgraduate programme lead, where the practical elements of the course are being emphasised.

 I have also actively developed the aerospace engineering labs for Diamond Engineering, where I have worked with companies to develop a facility with state-of -the-art equipment for design and testing of aircrafts, and facilities that allow students to learn to operate them, be they UAVs or full-sized aircraft.
 The propulsion testing facilities are also constantly developing, with active projects to further develop testing systems for jet propulsion, internal combustion engines and rocket motors, as well as a longer-term desire to introduce electrical drive systems and battery power testing.